 Brick won’t rot, dent, or need to be painted, and it will never tear or be eaten by termites, the BIA says.
 Multiple studies, the association claims, also show that genuine clay brick beats competitive exteriors in wind, moisture, and earthquake resistance, and protection from wind-blown debris.
-The group adds that several studies prove that genuine clay brick offers greater sustainable value over its top competitors—including vinyl siding, concrete masonry, manufactured stone, fiber-cement siding, and synthetic stucco (also known as exterior insulation and finish system or EIFS).
+The group adds that several studies prove that genuine clay brick offers greater sustainable value over its top competitors—including vinyl, concrete masonry, manufactured stone, fiber-cement siding, and synthetic stucco (also known as exterior insulation and finish system or EIFS).

 “Fired clay brick is the greenest building material made in America, and is made from abundant natural resources,” says Ray Leonhard, president and CEO of the BIA.
 “A product that’s so durable, it has a life span lasting generations, even centuries; colors that will not fade over time; superior sound reduction and energy performance; low maintenance; and high resale values are just some of the benefits of genuine clay brick construction.
 No other wall cladding material can come close to offering all these benefits.”

 Plaster: Hardy and Versatile

 In the West, brick takes a back seat to stucco, which, according to the Census Bureau’s report, accounted for about 58 percent of the market in that part of the country.
 The system—consisting of Portland cement, sand, lime, and water applied over lath in three coats—is versatile enough for any climate, the stucco industry says.